DOGE28/Zerto-VPG-Checker-Windows/README.md

 ### User Prompts

+Before installation, you will need to have the following ready:

+* The IP address(s) for the ZVMs you want to monitor
+* The associated Keycloak Secret for the 'zerto-api' for each ZVM

-Once the pre-requisites have been installed, you may run the installation script with the following command:
+Once the pre-requisites have been installed, you may run the installation script with the following command in a powershell terminal:

 ```
 powershell -ExecutionPolicy Bypass -File ./install.ps1
 ```